martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 for your own application repositories.

-In part 3 of this series, we'll look at some of the changes that have been introduced in the first five preview releases of .NET 8 and some of the interesting issues testing them uncovered.
+In part 3 of this series, we'll look at some of the changes that have been introduced in the first five preview releases of .NET 8 and some of the interesting issues testing them uncovered: _[Part 3 - Previews 1-5][part-3]_.

 ## Upgrading to .NET 8 Series Links